jazzicoda/jazzicoda-Terminal_App/README.md

 |As a prospective employer, I want to know how I can get in contact with Jasmine, so I can offer her a job.|Include a contact form, email address, and access to socials to make contact|

 ## FEATURE ONE
-# Using File for User System
+# Using file for User System

 ## FEATURE TWO
-The User Stories made it clear that I needed a site which has:
+# Interactive menu system

 ## FEATURE THREE
-The User Stories made it clear that I needed a site which has:
+# Calculating score based on answers

 ## FLOW CHART
 Below are the 2 main flow charts for my app.